Kobe Bryant Net Worth, Personal Life and Basketball Career

 Player Profile

-Bryant was a shooting guard most of the time.
-His measurements were reported as 212 pounds (96 kg) and 6 feet 6 inches (1.98 m).
+He was a shooting guard most of the time.
+His measurements were 212 pounds, 96 kg, and 6 feet 6 inches 1.98 m.
 Bryant frequently came up as one of the NBA's most dangerous scorers.
-Bryant based his playing style on Michael Jordan, and the two have been greatly compared.
+He based his playing style on Michael Jordan, and the two have been greatly compared.

 Similar to Jordan, Bryant's signature jump shot became a fall-away one.
 Another of Bryant's most well-known moves is the "jab step-and-pause" by Chris Ballard of Sports Illustrated.
 In this move, Bryant jabs his non-pivot foot forward to loosen up the defense, but instead of bringing it back, he pushes off of it and drives around the defender to the basket.